OyvindSabo/compendiums/01-introduction.md

 The principle that an access of one location is followed by an access of a nearby location is often called locality.
 After accessing one memory location (instruction or data), a program will typically access a nearby location (spatial locality) in the near future (temporal locality).

+Much of the effort in getting efficient code is in adapting it to keep the CPU supplied.
+If the CPU is not busy, the code is inefficient.

 **Some examples on locality**
 ```C
 /*